bradhowes/SF2Lib/README.md

 # Credits

-All of the code has been written by myself over the course of several years, but I have benefitted the existence of other projects, especially [FluidSynth](https://www.fluidsynth.org) and their wealth of knowledge in all things SF2.
+All of the code has been written by myself over the course of several years, but I have benefitted from the existence of other projects, especially [FluidSynth](https://www.fluidsynth.org) and their wealth of knowledge in all things SF2.
 In particular, if there is any confusion about what the SF2 spec means, I rely on their interpretation in code.
 That said, any misrepresentations of SF2 functionality are of my own doing.